-Resident Policies and Procedures Section XI.
+Resident Policies and Procedures Section X.

-UNIVERSITY OF LOUISVILLE OFFICE OF GRADUATE MEDICAL EDUCATION Policy on Evaluation, Promotion and Termination of Residents
+UNIVERSITY OF LOUISVILLE OFFICE OF GRADUATE MEDICAL EDUCATION POLICY ON EVALUATION, PROBATION AND TERMINATION

 - 1. Each program director must develop guidelines for evaluation and promotion of residents to the next postgraduate level based on ACGME and RRC standards.
 Residents who do not meet these criteria are subject to probation, suspension, and dismissal. - 2.
 The following are areas of performance that may warrant probation, suspension, and termination: